NanoRes/Owner-Governed-Asset-Ledger/README.md

 mint, curate, and govern user-generated content (UGC) under a single, transparent registry.
-OGAL is deployed to Solana mainnet with program ID `GwMpopxNkDYsnucBRPf47QSEsEzA3rS1o6ioMX78hgqx` and backs the live Token Toss player-content pipeline.【F:owner-governed-asset-ledger/README.md†L200-L207】 This repository packages the on-chain program, Node.js helpers, and Unity integration guides so partner teams can onboard additional experiences without redeploying the contract.
+OGAL is deployed to Solana mainnet with program ID `GwMpopxNkDYsnucBRPf47QSEsEzA3rS1o6ioMX78hgqx` and backs the live Token Toss player-content pipeline.
+This repository packages the on-chain program, Node.js helpers, and Unity integration guides so partner teams can onboard additional experiences without redeploying the contract.